 Magic Mike was a big box-office hit and made many critics’ top-ten list at the end of the year.
 I wished I’d liked it more or at least only a little less than friends I respect who are positively rabid about the film.
 Perhaps its mysteries will reveal themselves once I see it again on DVD.

 William Friedkin’s new film begins strikingly with the stark, harsh beams of truck-lights illuminating darkness, transporting us instantly into a world of noir and showing us Gina Gershon making one of the all-time great star entrances.
 As she demonstrated in the unforgettable Bound (Andy and Lena Wachowski, USA, 1996), Gershon makes space noir just by walking through it — a combination of sex, danger, maybe death, seems to vibrate from her; to lure and threaten.
 The film owes a lot to the Night of the Hunter (Charles Laughton, USA, 1955) – the stranger, the threat, the child, the sordidness wrapped up in quasi-religious feeling.
 Killer Joe is very disturbing and somewhat sordid and I think a lot of the creepiness is due to a real underlying misogyny.
 Regarding Mathew MacConaughey, I can see why people are praising him.
 The role is indeed a departure from his usual persona.
-But to me he still looks like a smug lump onscreen.
+He’s very still, and deliberate and well evokes darkness and threat, all encased in the manners of a southern gentlemen, a soulless one capable of anything.
 He’s had excellent roles lately (Magic Mike and Mud in the last year alone) but he’s still better at choosing than performing in them.
 I would have preferred someone more uptight, more sinister in the role (Michael Shannon say).
 However, MacConaughey is indeed effective and so is the film.
 Killer Joe is the work of a real artist though not one you’d invite for brunch.